Ian Hornak: Critical response

-In response to Hornak’s multiple exposure landscape paintings, John Canaday wrote in The New York Times in 1974, "Mr. Hornak is right at the top of the list of romantically descriptive painters today".
+In response to Hornak's multiple exposure landscape paintings, John Canaday wrote in The New York Times in 1974, "Mr. Hornak is right at the top of the list of romantically descriptive painters today".

 As Hornak was nearing the end of the multiple exposure landscape series, Marcia Corbino wrote in the Sarasota Herald Tribune, "Not since the Hudson River School glorified the grandiose panorama of the natural world in meticulous detail has an American artist embraced landscape painting with the artistic totality of Ian Hornak".

-In ARTnews magazine, Gerrit Henry wrote about Hornak’s floral and still life paintings, "Hornak is a rather self-explanatory if not wholly tautological postmodernism.
+In ARTnews magazine, Gerrit Henry wrote about Hornak's floral and still life paintings, "Hornak is a rather self-explanatory if not wholly tautological postmodernism.
 Perhaps, though, his excesses ring true for the approaching millennium: this is 'end-time' painting that exercises its romantic license to the fullest in its presentation of multiple styles of the last fin de siècle – naturalist, symbolist, allegorical, apocalyptic".

-Personal life and art collection
+Personal life

-Ian Hornak, had a sister, Rosemary Hornak who was also a fine artist, and the sole beneficiary of his estate; and younger brother, Michael Hornak.
-His nephew by his sister Rosemary, Eric Ian Spoutz was Hornak’s namesake, an art dealer, as well as having been Hornak’s studio manager and later his estate executor.
+Ian Hornak was closely connected to his family throughout his life.
+He had a younger sister, Rosemary Hornak, who was also a fine artist and later became the sole beneficiary of his estate, and an older brother, Michael Hornak.
+Hornak maintained a particularly close relationship with his sister Rosemary and with her son, Eric Ian Hornak-Spoutz, who was named after Hornak.
+Spoutz later became an art dealer and served as Hornak’s studio manager before ultimately acting as executor of his estate.

-Hornak was openly bisexual, and his life partner from 1970 to 1976 was Julius Rosenthal Wolf, who was a prominent American casting director, producer, theatrical agent, art collector, art dealer, and the vice president of General Amusement Corporation, then the second largest talent management company in the world During the 1950s and 1960s, Wolf had been the assistant director of Edith Halpert's Downtown Gallery in New York City where he became a champion of American Modernism in the visual arts.
-Together, Wolf and Hornak lived at their homes in New York City's Upper East Side and at their weekend home in East Hampton, New York, where Hornak continued to live until his own death in 2002.
-Following Wolf's death in 1976, Frank Burton was Hornak's life partner until Burton's death in 1996.
+Hornak was openly bisexual and lived much of his adult life in long term committed partnerships.
+From 1970 until 1976, his life partner was Julius Rosenthal Wolf.
+Wolf was a prominent American casting director, producer, and theatrical agent, as well as an art collector and art dealer.
+He served as vice president of General Amusement Corporation, then the second largest talent management company in the world.
+Earlier, during the 1950s and 1960s, Wolf had worked as assistant director of Edith Halpert's Downtown Gallery in New York City, where he developed a professional expertise in American modernism and became an early advocate for its artists.

+During their partnership, Hornak and Wolf lived on the Upper East Side of Manhattan and at a weekend residence in East Hampton, New York.
+East Hampton remained a central place in Hornak's life and work, and he continued to reside there until his own death in 2002.
+Following Wolf's death in 1976, Hornak later formed a long term partnership with Frank Burton, which continued until Burton's death in 1996.